oxguy3/coebot-www/README.md

 ?>
 ```

+The site is in pretty rapid development right now and this version of the file is going to become outdated (in fact, it already is); please contact me if you need help with this.

 ## Private API
 This site uses a private API to communicate with Coebot.
-This API is still in planning, but the specification so far is available [here](https://docs.google.com/document/d/1tQNETtRvTuSdGKEep57yuO_8J_YfjS5J3--Q6vH0Rcc/edit?usp=sharing).
+This API is still in planning and is rapidly evolving (do not assume currently existing endpoints will exist indefinitely), but the specification so far is available [here](https://docs.google.com/document/d/1tQNETtRvTuSdGKEep57yuO_8J_YfjS5J3--Q6vH0Rcc/edit?usp=sharing).

 ## License
 CoeBot.tv: A website for CoeBot, the Twitch chat moderation bot

-Copyright (C) 2014-2015 Hayden Schiff
+Copyright (C) 2014-2015 Hayden Schiff ("Highlight That" code copyright Stinus Meret)

 This program is free software; you can redistribute it and/or
 modify it under the terms of the GNU General Public License